exercism/problem-specifications/CONTRIBUTING.md

 * `README.md` - a thorough explanation of how to contribute to the track.
 * `SETUP.md` - this should contain any track specific, problem agnostic information that will be included in the README.md of every exercise when fetched.
 Include information on how to run tests, how to get help, etc.
 * `bin` - scripts and other files related to running the track's tests, etc.
 * `config.json` - the track-level configuration.
   It contains configuration for which exercises (and in which order) are a part of the track, which exercises are deprecated, the track id, name of the language, and the location of the repository.
   Optionally, it may include a regex to recognize what files are part of the test suite (usually `/test/i`, but sometimes `/spec/i` or other things).
   If the test pattern is not included, then `/test/i` is assumed.
-* `docs` - the documentation for the track.These files are served to the exercism.io help site via the x-api.
+* `docs` - the documentation for the track.
+  These files are served to the exercism.io help site via the x-api.
   It should contain at minimum:

     - `INSTALLATION.md` - about how to get the track's language set up locally.
     - `TESTS.md` - how to run the tests for the track's individual exercises.